nwlandry/a-blue-start/stats.md

 ## Starter pack

-* There are 2,003,536 nodes in the starterpack network
+* There are 2,003,536 nodes in the starter pack network
-* There are 365,842 edges in the starterpack network
+* There are 365,842 edges in the starter pack network
 * Components
     * 409 connected components
     * Largest connected component has 1,997,488 nodes, or 99.7% of all nodes.
     * 1997488, 353, 171, 135, 113 nodes in the top-5 largest components
-    * 383 isolated starterpacks
+    * 383 isolated starter packs
 * Times
-    * There are 5 starter packs with invalid creation dates or 0.00137% of all starterpacks
+    * There are 5 starter packs with invalid creation dates or 0.00137% of all starter packs
-    * There are 8 starter packs with negative account age at creation or 0.0022% of all starterpacks
+    * There are 8 starter packs with negative account age at creation or 0.0022% of all starter packs
-* Number of starterpacks created
+* Number of starter packs created
     * minimum is 1
     * maximum is 252
     * mean is 1.162
     * median is 1
     * mode is 1
-    * 84.3% of users did not make a starter pack
+    * 84.3% of users in the starter pack network did not make a starter pack
-* Starterpack size
+* Starter pack size
     * min is 0
     * max is 4,069
     * mean is 34.724